 - All Supported IRS and State Forms.
 Free Edition users enjoy access to all the IRS and state forms supported by FreeTaxUSA, including Schedules A, B, C, D, E, and K. These forms cover a wide range of situations, from small business and freelance income to capital gains from the sale of a home or other valuable asset.

 - Previous-Year Return Importing and Data Transfer.
 If you’re a returning FreeTaxUSA customer, the program automatically populates your current-year return with demographic, income, and personal information from your previous return.
-However, if you used another tax prep program in the past year, there’s no way to import prior-year information.
-This oversight is likely to increase the amount of time it takes to begin your first FreeTaxUSA return.
+You can also import from a handful of other online tax prep programs, including TaxAct, TurboTax, and H&R Block.

 - Customer Support.
 All FreeTaxUSA users can contact the company through its email address ([email protected]) or by opening an onsite support ticket.
 You access these resources via the right sidebar of your return-prep interface, or via the “Customer Support” button on the homepage tab.
 Support inquiries typically produce a response within 24 hours, even on weekends, and sometimes much sooner.
 It is important to note that FreeTaxUSA doesn’t have a customer support phone number.
 All help is provided by email or direct messaging.